faguil/Xenacoelomorph-Neuropeptides-Evolution/README.md

 The files in this repository are ready for use.
 Simply click on the file, and you will be directed to the GitHub webpage to save it to your device.

+## How to download code files

+The code in this repository is stored in the [00-Code folder](https://github.com/faguil/Xenacoelomorph-Neuropeptides-Evolution/tree/main/00-Code) and can be downloaded as outlined above.
+The ***protein_motif_searching.pl*** script, written in Perl, scans one or more protein motif patterns in FASTA files.
+For detailed instructions on how to use the script, please refer to the README file in the 00-Code folder.
+While we believe the script and accompanying README make it largely self-explanatory, do not hesitate to reach out if you have any questions or concerns.

 ## Index of data file contents

 [01-Supplementary-Figures.pdf](https://github.com/faguil/Xenacoelomorph-Neuropeptides-Evolution/blob/main/01-Supplementary-Figures.pdf) contains some of the supplementary figures used in this study.